vajahath/Vaccine-Slot-Finder/README.md

   - paid slots in configured PIN(s).
   - free slots in configured district.

-> Not investing too much effort into this.
-You know the reason!
+> Not investing too much effort into project - you know the reason!

 ## Features